 Introduction

 In this contribution, a new mode is proposed for motion information coding in bi-prediction.
 A symmetrical mode flag indicating whether symmetrical mode is used or not is explicitly signaled if the prediction direction is bi-prediction.
 When the flag is true, the reference index and MVD for list 0 are derived from motion information of list 1.
-More ever, the reference index of list 1 is inferred as 0 for this mode.
+Moreover, the reference index of list 1 is inferred as 0 for this mode.

-As shown in Figure 1, firstly, the ref_idx_l0 is decided by searching a reference picture in list 0, which is mirrored with the reference picture for list 1.
-After the reference picture in list 0 is decided, MVD0 is derived by scaling MVD1.
+As shown in Figure 1, the ref_idx_l0 is decided by searching a reference picture in list 0, which is mirrored with the reference picture for list 1.
+Since the distance between current picture and the backward reference picture is same as the distance between current picture and the forward reference picture, MVD0 is just set to –MVD1.
+The final motion vectors are shown in formula (1).

+mvx0, mvy0=(mvpx0-mvdx1,mvpy0-mvdy1) mvx1, mvy1=(mvpx1+mvdx1,mvpy1+mvdy1) (1)